 Throughout the year, our parishioners reach out to the larger community both individually and through parish-wide projects and events.
 Some examples include:

-- The Women of Saint Thomas yearly out-do themselves in projects for needy children, including the Back to School Drive, The Angel Tree Christmas Drive, and the Easter Basket and Clothing Drive.
+- Parishioners support a number of projects for needy children, including the Back to School Drive, The Angel Tree Christmas Drive, and the Easter Basket and Clothing Drive.

 The youth of the parish volunteer in service days for various causes, which have included mission trips to the Diocese of Tennessee and Albany to work on parish projects.